AI-multimodal/Lightshow/paper.md

 a careful multi-code XAS benchmark project [@xanesbench], but also exposes the entire suite of possible parameter choices to expert users to tune.
 Our goal is to provide an easy-to-use tool to the XAS community (for both newcomers and experts) for XAS simulation and analysis.
+This tool will also help to improve the data consistency and data reproducibility in the computational x-ray spectroscopy field, which are essential to data-driven applications.

 # Brief software description